Let them be wild

 Be aware that at Lake McKenzie, all food and drinks, except water, are definitely prohibited.

-- Also see: Be dingo-safe on Fraser Island
+- Also see: Be dingo-safe on K'gari (Fraser Island)

 People who feed or encourage dingoes contribute to those animals becoming habituated or learning to associate food with people, and the need to dominate for access to food—a natural instinct of a wild predator.
 This leads to dominance testing against people, and often children are targeted.
 If successful, the dingoes then move into more and more aggressive tactics to get access to food.
 This can result in serious bites or mauling and in some cases small groups of three or four dingoes have attacked together.
 This frightening experience for people is often directly related to someone who has fed or encouraged these dingoes in the past.